Biotechnology, B.S.

 Career Paths

-- Regulatory Affairs Specialist – Navigate the legal and ethical regulations behind biotech development and approval
+- Regulatory Affairs Specialist – Navigate the legal and ethical considerations behind biotech product development and approval

-- Bioinformatics Scientist – Analyze genetic and molecular data using computer-based tools
+- Bioinformatics Scientist – Analyze biological data using computational tools

 Program Information